 Hanagoyomi

-At Hanagoyomi you can order a generous piece of Ogura Toast, to say the least.
-To call it a slice is an understatement, as it is so thick it won’t fit into your mouth even if you try.
+At Hanagoyomi, you can get a generous piece of Ogura Toast, to say the least.
+To call it a slice is an understatement, as it is so thick, it’s more like a loaf of bread!
 Topped with red bean paste, whipped cream, and some colorful sugar sweets, it is a perfect example of an Ogura Toast.

 Hanagoyomi (白壁カフェ 花ごよみ)